Explore the flavors and tastes of Petite Sirah wine and find out how to pair it with food.

 Sonoma and Coastal California, USA

-Sonoma and the northern coastal areas (including Mendocino) is a little bit cooler than Napa and the inland valleys of California.
-The wines tend to come across very deep, with a touch more earthy/espresso notes than their inland cousins.
+Sonoma and the northern coastal areas (including Mendocino) are slightly cooler than Napa and the inland valleys of California.
+The wines tend to be very deep, with a touch more earthy/espresso notes than their inland cousins.

 Average price: $18–$25